AndrewJoshuaFreeman/bs-pde-pricer/README.md

 ## Platform Notes

 ### macOS
-The application uses OpenGL 3.2 Core Profile with forward compatibility, which is the correct configuration for macOS.
-Earlier versions (3.0/3.1) are not supported by Apple.
+I use OpenGL 3.2 Core Profile with forward compatibility, which is the correct configuration for macOS, otherwise it will not work.

 ### Linux/Windows
-The code automatically works on these platforms with OpenGL 3.2+.
+The code automatically works on these platforms with OpenGL 3.2+

 ## Implementation Details